CellFateNucOrg/CPSAM/README.md

 * `redo_seg`: Whether to override existing masks (`true` or `false`).
 * `batch_size`: Number of tiles processes in parallel.
 Default is 64.
 Decrease if you get out-of-memory errors.
 * `cellprob_threshold`: Threshold for deciding whether a pixel belongs to a mask. -6 to +6; default is 0.
 Decrease if your images are under-segmented and vice versa.
 * `stitch_threshold`: Threshold for 3D stitching.
 Masks in adjacent planes which overlap by more than this value are stitched together, i.e., become part of the same 3D mask.
 0 to 1; default is 0.
-Decrease this if you think your images are under-segmented in 3D and vice versa.
+Decrease if your images are under-segmented (in 3D) and vice versa.
 * `min_size`: Minimum mask size in pixels.
 Smaller segmentations are discarded.
 Default is 15.
 * `max_size`: Maximum mask size as a fraction of total image size.
 Default is 0.4.
 * `cpsam_model`: Name of the CPSAM model to use or a path to a custom-trained model.
 Default is `cpsam_v2`.
 * `mask_str`: Suffix that differentiates the mask from its corresponding image (e.g., _mask.tif).
 * `plot_range=()`: Percentiles defining what data range is used for the QC plots.
 Especially with deconvolved images, using the full data range leads to oversaturated plots.
 What works better (and should still be acceptable for raw images) is `(1, 0.99)`.
 * `pixi_dir`: Path to this repository (including the folder `CPSAM` itself).
+# Output
+Segmented masks are stored as a `.tif`, `.npy`, or a `.npz` file.
+For each mask, a QC plot is saved as a .pdf file (if the input is 3D, the plots consist of three x-y, x-z, and y-z planes each).